rust-lang/rust/README.md

 $ make && sudo make install
 ```

-When using the configure script, the generated `config.mk` file may override the
+When using the configure script, the generated `config.mk` the file may override the
 `config.toml` file.
 To go back to the `config.toml` file, delete the generated
 `config.mk` file.